Back to main site

 Overview of internet shutdowns

-An internet shutdown typically involves the deliberate disruption of internet or electronic communications, to the extent that they become inaccessible or unusable.
-Internet shutdowns generally target a particular population or within a specific location with the objective of exerting control over the free flow of information.
-Internet shutdowns, which are sometimes referred to as a “blackout” or “kill switch”, include full and localised shutdowns, bandwidth throttling, and service-based blocking of two-way communication platforms.(1)
+An internet shutdown typically involves the deliberate disruption of internet or electronic communications, to the extent that they become either partially or fully inaccessible or unusable.
+Internet shutdowns often target a particular population or a specific location with the objective of exerting control over the free flow of information in that area, but they have also sometimes affected entire countries.
+Internet shutdowns, which are sometimes referred to as a “blackout” or “kill switch,” include full and localised shutdowns, bandwidth throttling, and service-based blocking of two-way communication platforms.(1)

 Internet shutdowns on the rise